chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 From this it follows, | D:sub:`t` | is 2.
 Hence, *Δ(s) = 2*.

-From this example, it can be seen the Delimiter Count function takes a Sentence as input and produces a non-negative integer (the delimiter count) as output.
-Multiple sentences can have the same delimiter count, making it a many-to-one function.
+From this example, it can be seen the Delimiter Count function takes a Sentence as input and produces a non-negative integer (the Delimiter count) as output.
+Multiple sentences can have the same Delimiter count, making it a many-to-one function.
 While this many not be advantageous from a computational perspective, the Delimiter Count function has other interesting properties that make it worth studying.
 The following theorems describe some of its properties.

 **Theorem 2.4.1** ∀ ζ ∈ C:sub:`L`: Λ(ζ) = Δ(ζ) + 1

-In natural language, this theorem is stated: For any sentence *ζ* in a Corpus C:sub:`L`, the length of the Sentence is equal to its delimiter count plus one.
+In natural language, this theorem is stated: For any sentence *ζ* in a Corpus C:sub:`L`, the length of the Sentence is equal to its Delimiter count plus one.

 Assume *ζ ∈* **C**:sub:`L`.
 Let *Δ(ζ)* be the delimiter count of *ζ*.
 Let **Ζ** be the character-level representation of ζ.
 Let **W**:sub:`ζ` be the word-level set representation of ζ.
 Recall **W**:sub:`ζ` is formed by splitting **Ζ** at each Delimiter Character *σ*.